CDM regulations for small builders: what you legally need to do

 Do I need to notify the HSE for every project?

-No. You only need to notify if the project will last more than 30 working days with more than 20 workers simultaneously on site, or exceed 500 person days.
-Most small domestic projects do not meet these thresholds.
+No, notification is only required if the project will last more than 30 working days with more than 20 workers simultaneously on site or exceed 500 person days.
+Most small domestic projects do not meet these thresholds and therefore do not require notification.

 What is the minimum I need to produce for a small CDM project?